 Cheesy snacks are a guilty pleasure for kids and adults alike, but did you know you can enjoy Cheez-Its without all the processed additives?
 Veggiekins bring us gluten-free, oil-free, and high protein cheese crackers that is a more nutritious “copycat” of the childhood classic!
 It is a win-win if you ask us.

 Move over PB & J, there’s a new and improved sandwich in town; T & S. A tahini and silan sandwich is perfect for kiddos because it is nut-free and adheres to nut-free school policies.
-Additionally, there are no added sugars to prevent a sugar rush that may come from traditional jams.
-Think of it this way, it’s PB & J’s cooler, older cousin so what’s not to love?
+But even if they’re eating it from home, it’s a win-win!
+There are no added sugars to prevent a sugar rush that may come from traditional jams.
+Think of it this way, it’s PB & J’s cooler, older cousin, yet still so satisfying.
+What’s not to love?

 Don’t let the name fool you, this snack is not for pets!
 If you’re not familiar with puppy chow, it’s similar to trail mix, but instead combines a medley of Chex, powdered sugar, chocolate, halva, and, of course, tahini!
 This snack from Molly Yeh is perfect for sharing and brings back a plethora of childhood nostalgia.